tmikeschu/career-development-curriculum/module_three/finding_opportunities.md

 - Pick a location you’re interested in exploring opportunities.
 - Search “top tech companies in [location]” / "top workplaces in [industry (edtech, fintech, etc.)]"
 - Look for a journalist-generated list of companies that are recommended in that area.
-- Pick a couple companies to look into with the students.
+- Pick a couple companies to look into.
 - Walk through the about page, careers page, and team page
 - Research these people on LinkedIn, Twitter, and look for a personal blog by this person/people
 - Evaluate how you could build a connection with someone from that company

+### Other Tools

+* BuiltIn -- located in Austin, Boston, Chicago, Colorado, LA, New York
+   * Create a profile -- there are 150 companies that are hiring in Colorado alone!
+* Training Opportunities from Skillful on LinkedIn
+   * Use the "See Jobs" button to generate a list of companies to learn about.

+#### Your Turn

+* If you are interested in any of the 6 locations for BuiltIn, navigate to [BuiltIn](http://builtin.com/) to set up a profile
+* Explore the companies listed in Skillful's list

 ### Research Time
 Apply the steps we discussed above to creating more cards on your Trello board and get organized by adding companies to your Icebox list.